Diokuz/baron/readme.md

 // 2.
 Invoke update method on html-node
 $('.scroller').baron().update();
-// In that case you use baron() just as getter for baron instance from $('.scroller') html-nodes, and to do this, you should call baron() without arguments; or it will throw a "secont inicialization" error.
+// In that case you use baron() just as getter for baron instance from $('.scroller') html-nodes, and to do this, you should call baron() without arguments; or it will throw a "second inicialization" error.
 ```

 ### dispose